-The due date for the Virtual lab option is August 6 by noon, unless you miss lab 5.
-If you miss lab 5, the due date is 24 hours after your section completes lab 5.
-Please turn in the assignment to Angie directly or drop it off in the department office, and ask that it be put into Angie's mailbox with verification of the date and time turned in.
+You may complete a 10 point Virtual Lab Assignment one time over the course of the semester.
+This assignment is done online and is intended to replace an absence in lab which is unavoidable and for a significantly important reason.
+You may not use it to replace a poor lab score or homework score.
+The due date/time for the Virtual Lab assignment can be found on the schedule at the end of the syllabus.
+Please turn in the assignment to Ms Angie Boerger directly or drop it off in the department office, and ask that it be put into Angie's mailbox with verification of the date and time turned in.
 Directions for this assignment can be found at the end of the second part of the Lab Manual.
+If you complete the virtual lab, you will not receive any feedback on it until the end of the semester.

-If 2 or more labs are missed or if either Practical Quiz is missed, it will result in an academic failure regardless of the overall points earned in the class.
+If 2 or more labs are missed (including the Virtual Lab Option), or if either Practical Quiz is missed, it will result in an academic failure regardless of the overall points earned in the class.